-Except for Emergency Services and services received at a Participating Hospital or Ambulatory Surgical Center under certain conditions, you will pay more for Covered Services from a Non-Participating Provider.
+Except for Emergency Services and services received at a Participating Provider facility (Hospital, Ambulatory Surgical Center, laboratory, radiology center, imaging center, or certain other outpatient settings) under certain conditions, you will pay more for Covered Services from a Non-Participating Provider.

-Non-Participating Providers at a Participating Provider Hospital or Ambulatory Surgical Center

-When you receive care at one of these types of Participating Provider facilities, some Covered Services may be provided by a Non-Participating Provider.
+Non-Participating Providers at a Participating Provider Hospital or Ambulatory Surgical Center When you receive care at one of these types of Participating Provider facilities, some Covered Services may be provided by a Non-Participating Provider.
 Your Cost Share will be the same as the amount due to a Participating Provider under similar circumstances, and you will not be responsible for additional charges above the Allowable Amount, unless the Non-Participating Provider provides you written notice of what they may charge and you consent to those terms.